developer-zebra/developer-zebra-site/src/zds/2-0/setup/index.md

 ## Overview

-ZDS comes preinstalled on [supported devices and Android versions](../about/supporteddevices).
-Some devices running KitKat require ZDS to be installed manually.
+ZDS comes preinstalled on ***most*** [supported devices and Android versions](../about/supporteddevices) (some devices running KitKat require ZDS to be installed manually).
+On factory-fresh devices (or immediately following a [Factory Reset](https://techdocs.zebra.com/mx/powermgr/#enterprisereset)), the Zebra Data Service (ZDA) End-user License Agreement (EULA) wizard appears after the Android Setup Wizard, and in most cases allows ZDS to be turned off (see [Check ZDS Status](#chackzdsstatus) below). **Opting to [bypass the Android Setup Wizard](https://techdocs.zebra.com/stagenow/latest/Profiles/wipedevice/#setupwizardmanualbypass) also bypasses the EULA Setup Wzard**.

 To confirm installation and activation, use the instructions below.
 Contact [Zebra Support](https://www.zebra.com/us/en/about-zebra/contact-zebra/contact-tech-support.html) for information about manual ZDS installation.

 ### Data Access